AuroraAmissa/ProjectUnison/site/content/character_creation.md

 ### Strength (Str)

 Strength measures muscle and physical power.
-This ability is important for those who engage in hand-to-hand (or “melee”) combat, such as fighters, monks, paladins, and some rangers.
+This ability is important for those who engage in hand-to-hand (or "melee") combat.
 Strength also sets the maximum amount of weight your character can carry.

 A character with a Strength score of 0 is too weak to move in any way and is unconscious.
 Some creatures (such as incorporeal creatures) do not possess a Strength score and have no modifier at all to Strength-based skills or checks.

 You apply your character’s Strength modifier to:

 * Melee attack rolls.
 * Damage rolls when using a melee weapon or a thrown weapon, including a sling.
-(Exceptions: Off-hand attacks receive only half the character’s Strength bonus, while two-handed attacks receive 1–1/2 times the Strength bonus.
-A Strength penalty, but not a bonus, applies to attacks made with a bow that is not a composite bow.)
-* Climb and Swim checks.
 * Strength checks (for breaking down doors and the like).

-Your Strength score determines your characters carrying capacity.

 **Temporary Bonuses:** Temporary increases to your Strength score give you a bonus on Strength-based skill checks, melee attack rolls, and weapon damage rolls (if they rely on Strength).
 The bonus also applies to your Combat Maneuver Bonus (if you are Small or larger) and to your Combat Maneuver Defense.